ingmarboeschen/tableParser/README.md

 ```

 ## Examples for table processing in docx, html and pdf documents
 I have prepared a document with several example table structures to demonstrate tableParser's capabilities.
-You may manually download the examples in three file formats, or use the following lines to only store them within the temporary folder.
+You may manually download the examples in three file formats, or use the following lines to temporarely store them within your temporary R directory (tempdir()).
 ```R
 # Load the package
 library(tableParser)